torchbox/django-pattern-library/README.md

 ## Contributing

 See anything you like in here?
 Anything missing?
 We welcome all support, whether on bug reports, feature requests, code, design, reviews, tests, documentation, and more.
-Please have a look at our [contribution guidelines](https://github.com/torchbox/django-pattern-library/blob/master/CONTRIBUTING.md).
+Please have a look at our [contribution guidelines](https://github.com/torchbox/django-pattern-library/blob/main/CONTRIBUTING.md).

 If you want to set up the project on your own computer, the contribution guidelines also contain all of the setup commands.

 ### Nightly builds

-To try out the latest features before a release, we also create builds from every commit to `master`.
+To try out the latest features before a release, we also create builds from every commit to `main`.
 Note we make no guarantee as to the quality of those pre-releases, and the pre-releases are overwritten on every build so shouldn’t be relied on for reproducible builds.
 [Download the latest `django_pattern_library-0.0.0.dev0-py3-none-any.whl`](http://torchbox.github.io/django-pattern-library/dist/django_pattern_library-0.0.0.dev0-py3-none-any.whl).

 ## Credits

 View the full list of [contributors](https://github.com/torchbox/django-pattern-library/graphs/contributors).
-[BSD](https://github.com/torchbox/django-pattern-library/blob/master/LICENSE) licensed.
+[BSD](https://github.com/torchbox/django-pattern-library/blob/main/LICENSE) licensed.

 Project logo from [FxEmoji](https://github.com/mozilla/fxemoji).
 Documentation website built with [MkDocs](https://www.mkdocs.org/), and hosted in [GitHub Pages](https://pages.github.com/).